rubygems/rfcs/text/0000-introduce-a-new-signing-mechanism.md

 ### Bundler

 We foresee that Bundler will need to pass through arguments to RubyGems, for example `--verify-signature`.
 We have not prototyped this capability.

+### Independence from large identity providers

+There is concern that as it stands, the signing flow works by federating identity with large providers (currently Github, Google and Microsoft).
+Some members of the community would prefer not to authenticate with such providers.

+An alternative flow using email verification links provided by a sigstore-operated service seems technically feasible, but has not been prototyped.
+We believe that this option would be suitable for maintainers unwilling to rely on major identity providers.

+### Key trust and management

+Key management and the selection of a key trust policy is notoriously frustrating for implementers.
+In this case, the question is how to distribute and how to derive trust for the root certificates of several sigstore components.
+We have not addressed this question in the RFC, but it would need to be settled by no later than the start of Phase 2.